labrad/pylabrad/README.md

 ## Building and Updating

 Packages for pylabrad are distributed through [PyPI](https://pypi.python.org/pypi/pylabrad).
-The best way to install pylabrad is using pip: `pip install pylabrad`
+The best way to install pylabrad is using pip: `pip install pylabrad`.
+If installing using git and including in `PYTHONPATH`, note that versions 0.95.0 or later require the `futures` python package.

 For contributors who need to build and upload new packages, do the following: